VISION

 Co-Creation with the Invisible

-Bunka Engineering Laboratory integrates engineering analysis with cultural insight to design the relationships between environment, place, and people.
+Bunka Engineering Lab brings together cultural insight and engineering analysis to design the relationships between environment, place, and people.

 APPROACH